 The student will be able to demonstrate competency in 1) inventional speaking, 2) the effective organization of messages, 3) audience analysis and ethical adaptation, and 4) confident, extemporaneous delivery before an audience.
 This requirement must be completed by the end of the sophomore year.

-Pass oral competency exam offered by the Communication Department (offered every A quad)),which consists of presenting a persuasive speech to a jury composed of one or more members of the Communication faculty (waive requirement; no credit) OR
+Pass oral competency exam offered by the Communication Department (offered every A quad),which consists of presenting a persuasive speech to a jury composed of one or more members of the Communication faculty (waive requirement; no credit)

 Pass one of the following courses: